What is Rhinoplasty?

 After around one week, your splint will be removed, but your nose and areas around your eyes will still be swollen.
 This will begin to improve in 10-14 days, but there will be times of swelling for a few weeks, particularly later in the day and at night.
 Patients can wear contact lenses immediately, but if you wear eyeglasses, they will need to be taped to your forehead or propped up on your cheeks for up to seven weeks.
 Obviously, you’ll have to avoid any activity that can bump your nose for six weeks, especially overly strenuous exercise.

 How Long Before I Am Healed from My Rhinoplasty?

 Because of the swelling, you’ll have to be patient when anticipating your results.
 It can take up to one year to fully realize your new nose, although this varies between patients.
-You can’t get frustrated at periods of swelling, as this is completely normal due to the tissue trauma involved with nose surgery.
+Patients can get frustrated at periods of swelling, but this is completely normal due to the tissue trauma involved with nose surgery.
 But when all is said and done, you’ll be pleased with your new nose and your results will last the rest of your life.

 Rhinoplasty is a very common aesthetic procedure, but it is surgery and carries with it the risks involved with any surgery.
 These include infection, excessive bleeding, anesthesia reactions, and poor healing.
 Specific to nose surgery are the risks of nasal septal perforation, difficulty breathing, skin discoloration, enduring swelling, and a lack of satisfaction with the appearance of your new nose.
 In general, however, nose surgery with Dr. Hunsaker is very safe, carries very low risk, and is ultimately satisfying in its final results.